jacklav24/NBA-Player-Points-Predictor/README.md

 ## 📊 Data Source

-Player and team statistics used in this project were sourced from [Basketball-Reference.com](https://www.basketball-reference.com/).
+Player and team statistics used in this project were sourced from (nba.com) using nba_api.

-Basketball Reference is a fantastic resource for historical NBA data and analytics.
-This project is not affiliated with or endorsed by Basketball Reference or Sports Reference LLC.

 ## 🪪 License